Woodyiiiiiii/LeetCode/README.md

 **DP**

-According to the idea [resources](https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns#Minimum-(Maximum)-Path-to-Reach-a-Target).
+>According to the idea [resources](https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns#Minimum-(Maximum)-Path-to-Reach-a-Target).

 1.Minimum (Maximum) Path to Reach a Target
+* one

+2.Distinct Ways
+* one

+3.Merging Intervals
+* one

+4.DP on Strings
+* one

+5.Decision Making
-* dad
+* one

 * * *